-2. Choose the “Print” button.
-For graphs the current graph display is sent to the printer.
-For reports you can specify report header and footer information.
+2. Click Print.
+For graphs, the current graph display is sent to the printer.
+For reports, you can specify report header and footer information.
 Additionally, for tabular data you can select any number of rows or columns to print.
 If nothing is selected (highlighted) on the table, the entire table will be printed.

 EXPORTING GRAPH / REPORT DATA

 To copy model result data and paste them into other Windows applications such as a word processor or spreadsheet, perform the following:

 1. Open a new graph or report, or alternately make active the desired graph or report by clicking on the corresponding tab at the top of the Report Manager.

 2. Select the desired cells, rows, or columns to copy by dragging the mouse over the desired data.
 Release the left mouse button when you are done selecting data.

 3. Press Ctrl-C to copy the data to the Windows Clipboard.

 4. Open the desired word processor or spreadsheet and press Ctrl-V (or Paste from the Edit menu) to paste the data into the application.